KPL2022/PathNotes/src/app/version-notes/current version notes.md

   - update to restore coherence with the execution tree framework
   - feather out the canvas scope testing framework

-3.4.4 normalizing display window and cell related dimension settings
+3.4.4 restoring program internal coherence
+  - for canvas related data types
+    - review obj functions, update or trim as necessary
+    - check how reference storing is handled across the framework
+  - reflect data-typing changes to related components to restore program internal coherence

 3.4.5 review logic used in response functions

-3.4.6 restoring program internal coherence
-  - - reflect data-typing changes to related components to restore program internal coherence
+3.4.6 normalizing display window and cell related dimension settings

 ------------------------------------------------------------------------------------------------------
 post processing & misc items: